 Primarily felonies involving alcohol usually are related to operating a vehicle while intoxicated.
 However, violence-related felonies can be just as likely contributed to the use of alcohol.

 In cases of this sort, underwriters are on the lookout for at least a two-year gap between the time of conviction and the time of probation before considering the opportunity to offer life insurance coverage.
-In the event you have been denied life coverage after two years has passed, you have likely applied for coverage with the incorrect insurance carrier and should give our office a call for help.
+In the event you have been denied life coverage after two years have passed, you have likely applied for coverage with the incorrect insurance carrier and should give our office a call for help.

 Good insurance agents know on initial contact that it will take a considerable amount of work to find life insurance coverage for an individual that has a record containing a prior felony conviction.
 If you take the typical call center agency approach, you will likely be denied coverage based on criminal history because the agent is not motivated to spend additional time and resources on your case because it may result in a declination even after the agent has invested the necessary time to properly scout the potential carriers to obtain life coverage for you.

 This, however, should not deter you from contacting an independent insurance agent that has access to multiple life insurance carriers and is willing to put in the time, energy, and effort to see to it that you acquire life insurance with a felony conviction.